-The CSC incorporates four distinct departments; Critical Care, The Hospital Sterilisation and Disinfection Unit, Department of Anaesthesia and Theatres, together forming a service provider business unit to the Organisation.
+The Care Group incorporates four distinct departments; Critical Care, The Hospital Sterilisation and Disinfection Unit, Department of Anaesthesia and Theatres, together forming a service provider business unit to the Organisation.

 The Critical Care Unit was judged Outstanding by the CQC and has a safety culture focus.
 The large multidisciplinary team care for up to 24 patients on 2 very busy state of the art Units supported by established Outreach, Follow up, research and training teams.
 Over 1500 patients a year are admitted and the workload is diverse and varied, covering emergency and elective cases from a wide range of surgical and medical specialties.
 Though predominantly we deal with adult cases some paediatric emergencies and elective surgical cases are treated and admitted.
 The latest technology is available but care for our patients, their family and our staff is paramount.
 The Department has an international reputation and is a national reference site.
 Proactive development of the clinical information system means the Units are effectively paperless.